 And so the media is kind of trying to play hide the ball there a little bit by acting like Nunes should be walking over his memo to Rosenstein.

-And here's the thing about protecting the minute.
+And here's the thing about protecting.

 Exactly.

-And so and you wonder why were they fighting the release of this so doggedly for so long?
+And so, and you wonder why were they fighting the release of this so doggedly for so long?

-And if you look at it, and if the memo comes out and it does substantiate FISA abuse, and I'll leave that to people once they read it to determine that, uh, it will implicate obviously people who were involved in that process during the Obama administration, but and I don't and this is not in the memo,
+And if you look at it, and if the memo comes out and it does substantiate FISA abuse, and I'll leave that to people once they read it to determine that, it will implicate, obviously, people who were involved in that process during the Obama administration.

-but if that surveillance was re-upped every 90 days, which is what the statute requires, a sign-off, that could have stretched into the Trump administration, and you very well may have had Rod Rosenstein as the deputy AG signing an extension of the President.
+But, and this is not in the memo, but if that surveillance was re-upped every 90 days, which is what the statute requires, a sign-off, that could have stretched into the Trump administration.

 Well, that's what I want to know.